 Yet, in Bosnia the picture was somewhat different according to the Major.
 “In Rwanda people weren’t generally aiming or firing on peacekeepers, but in Bosnia this was more common.”
 He told me about the men from the Yugoslav Olympic shooting team who became snipers.

 “Killing a man was a game for them.
-Peacekeepers were well protected with armour, so it was much more difficult to kill them.”
+Peacekeepers were well protected with armor, so it was much more difficult to kill them.”

 He pointed to his neck to show where snipers aimed their shots.
 He also heard there was gambling and bets placed on the sniping and killing of UN soldiers.
 “If someone was successful he might get a case of beer.
 The peacekeepers were fun for all of them, and they were quite sure nothing would happen.”